-Benedict Enwonu's work stands center stage at Bonhams sale of Contemporary African Art at Bonhams New Bond Street on May 22nd led by a collection of seven wooden sculptures commissioned by the Daily Mirror in 1961.
+Benedict Enwonu's work stands centre stage at Bonhams sale of Contemporary African Art at Bonhams New Bond Street on May 22nd led by a collection of seven wooden sculptures commissioned by the Daily Mirror in 1961.

 These seven sculptures by Ben (Benedict Chukwukadibia) Enwonwu, M.B.E (1917-1994), are estimated to sell for £80,000 to £120,000.
 Each of the signed sculptures features a figure holding a newspaper.

 An unrelated bronze sculpture, also by Enwonwu, titled 'Anyanwu' is estimated to sell for £50,000-80,000.
 This is a small-scale version of the famous work mounted on the façade of the National Museum in Onikan, Lagos, the current lot is one of Enwonwu's most significant sculptures.
-The title Anyanwu (eye of the sun) invokes the Igbo practice of saluting the rising sun as a way to honor ChiUkwu, the Great Spirit: in some instances (for example in the small Anyanwu bronze in the Royal Collection at Buckingham Palace), the work is titled Rising Sun.
+The title Anyanwu (eye of the sun) invokes the Igbo practice of saluting the rising sun as a way to honour ChiUkwu, the Great Spirit: in some instances (for example in the small Anyanwu bronze in the Royal Collection at Buckingham Palace), the work is titled Rising Sun.

 Enwonwu's Anyanwu is commonly cited as among the artist's most accomplished works, not only formally but also in terms of its positioning in Nigerian cultural history.
 The noble figure, with its lithe bronze torso arising as if from the earth, is considered the pre-eminent expression of what Sylvester Ogbechie describes as "the aspirations of the Nigerian nation and Enwonwu's personal intercession for its survival and growth".

-Enwonwu has said of the sculpture: "My aim was to symbolize our rising nation.
+Enwonwu has said of the sculpture: "My aim was to symbolise our rising nation.
 I have tried to combine material, crafts, and traditions, to express a conception that is based on womanhood – woman, the mother and nourisher of man.
 In our rising nation, I see the forces embodied in womanhood; the beginning, and then, the development and flowering into the fullest stature of a nation – a people!
 This sculpture is spiritual in conception, rhythmical in movement, and three dimensional in its architectural setting – these qualities are characteristic of the sculpture of my ancestors."

 The first Anyanwu sculpture (1954-5), made for the National Museum, Lagos, was so popular that another was commissioned for the United Nations headquarters in New York (1961).